Product Gifting vs. Product Seeding:

 Product gifting is when a brand sends free products to influencers in exchange for content, coverage, or promotional posts.
 The transaction is relatively explicit: the brand gifts, the influencer creates.
 There is usually a clear (if informal) expectation of a deliverable.

-This is the most commonly practiced form of non-monetary influencer collaboration.
-DTC brands, beauty companies, food and beverage startups — virtually every consumer category uses it as a core acquisition tactic.
+Product gifting is the most commonly practiced form of non-monetary influencer collaboration.
+DTC brands, beauty companies, food and beverage startups, virtually every consumer category uses product gifting as a core acquisition tactic.
+The Influencer Marketing Hub 2026 Benchmark Report shows that 71% of brands now run some form of gifting program, up from 59% in 2024.

 How a Typical Product Gifting Campaign Works